Eirinintz/Eirinintz/README.md

 ## Hi there!👋 I'm Eirini 😄
-You can finf me in:
+You can find me in:
--Linkedin:
+----Linkedin:

 <!--
 **Eirinintz/Eirinintz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.